National Insurance Hike: Read our update

 • Murray Humphrey

-• income tax (at your marginal rate)
+• Income tax (at your marginal rate)

-• personal deductions (like a student loan)
+• Personal deductions (like student loan repayments)

 Your bonus may also impact your pension contribution for the month, but that’s only if your employer uses your total earnings when calculating contributions.
 Speak to your HR team or pension provider if you aren't sure.